 The Speech and Hearing Center offers many services designed to meet the needs of UNT students, including a dialect reduction service for non-native speakers of English and testing and support for students with language-learning disabilities.
 The Center also provides assessment and treatment services to students in the performing arts, including a hearing conservation program for musician’s ear protection, tinnitus management for musicians, and voice evaluation and treatment for performance-related disorders.
 Services are free to enrolled UNT students.

 The Speech and Hearing Center accepts payment through cash, credit card, insurance, and traditional Medicaid.
 A sliding fee scale is available for clients from the community who meet income qualifications.
 To schedule an appointment, please call 940-565-2262.
 Additional information can be found at speechandhearing.unt.edu.

-One of the goals of Student Activities is to help students get involved on campus in order to maximize their college experience.
+One of the goals of Student Activities is to help students get involved on campus, to maximize their college experience.
 Through a variety of events, services, and resources, the office provides students with opportunities to connect to the university and to other students.
 Student Activities promotes a sense of community and loyalty to the university while enhancing the social, intellectual, and developmental growth of students as individuals or members of student organizations.
-We do this through three areas: campus wide events and traditions, including Mean Green Fling and Homecoming; Off-Campus Student Services, which includes events and services for off-campus, commuter, non-traditional, graduate and online students; and student organization services, including programs for new and existing organizations.
+We do this through three areas: campus-wide events and traditions, including Mean Green Fling and Homecoming; Off-Campus Student Services, which includes events and services for off-campus, commuter, non-traditional, graduate, and online students; and student organization services, including programs for new and existing organizations.